echo - write arguments to standard output

 - An error occurred.

-It is not possible to use echo portably across all systems that are not XSI-conformant unless both -n (as the first argument) and escape sequences are omitted.
+It is not possible to use echo portably across all POSIX systems unless both -n (as the first argument) and escape sequences are omitted.

-The printf utility can be used portably to emulate any of the traditional behaviours of the echo utility as follows:
+The printf utility can be used portably to emulate any of the traditional behaviors of the echo utility as follows (assuming that IFS has its standard value or is unset):

 New applications are encouraged to use printf instead of echo.